GrinderSchool.com review

 GrinderSchool poker school features – poker videos

-I looked through a series of 5 poker videos by a guy named AAPoker who walks us through the different stages of an 11$ rebuy multi-table tournament win on Full Tilt Poker.
-I really appreciated the way AAPokerexplained his thought-process behind each hand he played, and I was also pleased to have confirmed that you need a fair bit of luck to take down a big MTT tournament (the 3 2 hearts vs KK was especially amusing).
-It also made me realize, that I have to focus more on putting my opponents on a hand range when I play tournaments.
+I looked through a 5-part $11 Rebuy MTT Video series and the instructor successfully walked me through the different stages of the tournament hand by hand.
+I appreciated the way the instructor explained his thought process behind each hand he played.
+I was also pleased to have confirmed my suspicion that you need a fair bit of luck to take down a big MTT (the 3h2h vs KK was especially amusing).
+It also made me realize, that I have to focus more on putting my opponents on a hand range when I am playing MTTs.
+Here is a list of I wrote down after watching the entire series; I believe these pointers can apply in today’s game just as much as when the video series was released.

-• It is better to lose playing aggressive than lose playing passively
+• It is better to lose playing aggressively than lose playing passively

 GrinderSchool poker school features – coaching